zouloux/parcel-namer-functional/README.md

 # Parcel Namer Functional
 A Parcel namer plugin with a functional way to give name to generated files.
+No crazy regex to type into a `package.json`, name things with full JS power.

 ### Why ?

-Sometimes renaming files with regex is not handy.
+Sometimes renaming files with regex only is not handy.
 Also some projects may need very specific naming functions and having to push a package to npm only for a specific project is cumbersome.

 ### Installation